TayabGhafor/Selenium-Practice/README.md

 # 🐍 Selenium Practice Repository

 This repository contains practice scripts and exercises for **Selenium WebDriver** in Python.
-It is structured into different levels (Basic, Intermediate, etc.) to help you gradually improve your **automation testing** and **web scraping** skills.
+The project is organized into **Basic, Intermediate, and Advanced** levels, each with its own README explaining what’s covered in that folder.

 ---